OctopusDeploy/docs/docs/operations-runbooks/runbooks-vs-deployments/index.md

 :::hint
 **Package versions are included in a snapshot** Similar to releases, the version of any packages that are used in the runbook are also snapshotted.
-This means if a newer version of the package is uploaded, and you wish to use it in your runbook, then you will need to create a new snapshot of the runbook.
+This means if a newer version of the package is uploaded, and you wish to use it in your runbook, you will need to create a new snapshot of the runbook.
 :::